KeanuVentura/CookingUpInsights/README.md

 > “Every second counts”
 > — *The Bear*

-In the stressfull and exacting world of cooking, time, ingredients, preparation, and other factors all play a crucial role in determining the outcome of a dish.
-In one of my favorite TV series, *The Bear*, special emphasis is placed on the importance of time, not just in the kitchen, but in life.
+In the stressful and exacting world of cooking, time, ingredients, preparation, and other factors all play a crucial role in determining the outcome of a dish.
+In one of my favorite TV series, *The Bear*, special emphasis is placed on the importance of time, not just in the kitchen, but in life as well.
 Inspired by this, my data science project dives into two large datasets consisting of recipes and ratings posted since 2008 on Food.com to answer one central question:

- **What is the relationship between the cooking time and average rating of recipes?**
+ **What is the relationship between the cooking time and the average rating of recipes?**

-The first dataset, **RAW_recipes.csv**, contains 83,782 rows, indicating 83,782 recipes and 12 columns providing the following information:
+The first dataset, **RAW_recipes.csv**, contains 83,782 rows, indicating 83,782 recipes, and 12 columns providing the following information:

 | Column         |Description                                                                                         |
 |----------------|----------------------------------------------------------------------------------------------------|